How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Results

 \subsection{Students' self-assessment of performance in different physics topics}

 Students were required to evaluate not only the given responses to the physics questions based on various criteria but also estimate their performance on a scale from 0 to 6 points when they would have solved the questions under exam conditions.
 The histograms in Figure \ref{fig:histos} depict the self-assessments of the students for the three questions.
-They show that the students rated their knowledge higher for the first question (related to rolling motion; lowest affordance level) compared to the second question (waves; medium affordance level), and the third question (related to fluid dynamics; highest affordance level).
+They show that the students rated their knowledge higher for the first question (related to rolling motion; lowest level of difficulty) compared to the second question (waves; medium level of difficulty), and the third question (related to fluid dynamics; highest level of difficulty).
 So, the students' self-assessment is following our intended level of difficulty.

+Since the intended level of difficulty might not necessarily hold for second-year students, we compared the self-assessment rating between the first- and second year students by using a t-test.
+For neither of the three questions, we found a significant difference in the students' self-assessment (Question 1: $t(94)=-.4,\ p = .72$; Question 2: $t(93) = .9,\ p=.40$; Question 3: $t(92)=.1,\ p=.89$).